 Fire extinguishers, fire alarms, smoke detectors, sprinklers, and other fire and safety equipment are placed in the halls for the safety of residents in the building.
-Misuse of fire and safety equipment is a serious violation of both state and college codes.
+The misuse of fire and safety equipment is a serious violation of both state and College codes.